SumayaKahie/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

 Welcome to my repository where we are building a modern data warehouse using SQL Server, including ETL process, data modelling and analytics.
-In this project, I demonstrated my data warehousing and analytics skills from building a datawarehouse and generating insights.
+In this project, I demonstrated my data warehousing and analytics skills gathered from online courses and some real life experience; building a datawarehouse and generating insights stakeholders can use.

 --
 ## Project Requirements